The Biggest Purchase of Your Life Deserves a Certified Master Inspector®

 Electrical Hazards

-• Federal Pacific Stab-Lok panels (known fire risk)
+• Federal Pacific Stab-Lok panels (fire risk)

 • Aluminum branch circuit wiring